 Who: Any Catholic who is aware of serious sin should partake of the Sacrament of Confession.
 All Catholics should make at least one good Confession a year, the penitential seasons of Advent and Lent being an especially appropriate time for this.
 Catholics who have deliberately missed Mass or otherwise freely disregarded God’s law should not receive Holy Communion until a good Confession has been made.

-When: During the Pandemic Confessions are being heard at St. Mary’s Church by advance appointment only by calling 508-429-4427.
-God bless you.
+When: During the Pandemic Confessions are being heard at St. Mary’s Church by advance appointment by calling 508-429-4427.
+Also each Thursday in May during the 7-8 PM Holy Hour in the church.

 Where: The Reconciliation Room is located to the left of the church sanctuary.
 The room is arranged for anonymous or face to face confession according to the choice of the penitent.